 If you sell alcoholic beverages on-premises in Texas (such as at a restaurant or bar), you'll be responsible for paying both a Texas mixed beverage gross receipts tax and a mixed beverage sales tax collected from customers.
 A mixed beverage sales tax bond or gross receipts tax bond guarantees that your business will pay these taxes to the Texas Comptroller's office.

 We offer both Texas gross receipts tax bonds and Texas mixed beverage sales tax bonds.
-Each type of Texas alcohol license requires a different level of minimum surety bond coverage, so be sure to check which your license type requires before purchasing a surety bond.
+Each type of Texas alcohol license requires a different level of minimum surety bond coverage, so be sure to check which your license type requires before you apply for a surety bond.

-Surety Bonds Direct makes it easier and faster to get a surety bond in Texas.
-You can get a free online surety bond quote today—it takes just a few minutes for most types of bonds.
+Surety Bonds Direct makes it easier and faster to apply for a surety bond in Texas.
+You can get a free online surety bond quote today—it takes just a few minutes to apply for most types of bonds, and we work with principals with all kinds of credit.
+Whatever kinds of bonds are required in your industry, we invite you to contact us, apply for your free quote, and see how Surety Bonds Direct can get you the bonds you need.
 Need more information?
-Just call 1-800-608-9950 to speak to our friendly surety bond experts.
+Just contact us at 1-800-608-9950 to speak to our friendly surety bond experts.